Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 \section{Least Favorable Distributions and Asymptotically Minimax Robust Tests}

 In this section LFDs and the asymptotically minimax robust tests are derived for various uncertainty classes considering the minimax optimization problem given by \eqref{eq47}.
-Additionally, the asymptotic NP tests are also derived.
+Additionally, the asymptotic NP-tests are also derived.
 Complete derivations are carried out for the Kullback-Leibler (KL)-divergence neighborhood, and similar steps are skipped for the sake of clarity when the same procedure is repeated for the $\alpha$- and the symmetrized $\alpha$-divergences.
 The derivations also include the uncertainty classes based on the total variation distance as well as the band model, moment classes, and p-point classes.
+A meta algorithm summarizing the asymptotic minimax testing process is given in Algorithm~\ref{algorithm1}.